Kieran Crowley

-Kieran James Crowley (born 31 August 1961) is a New Zealand rugby union coach and former player, who is the head coach of Italy.
+Kieran James Crowley (born 31 August 1961) is a New Zealand rugby union coach and former player, who is the former head coach of Italy.
 He has also coached the New Zealand Under-19s in the 2007 World Championships as well as coaching provincial side Taranaki.
 He previously served as head coach of Canada.
 He also spent five seasons coaching Benetton Rugby.

 He is a former member of the New Zealand All Blacks where he played as a fullback.

 Early life

 Crowley was born in Kaponga, New Zealand.
 He first started playing rugby for his school, Sacred Heart College, in Auckland, where he was in the 1st XV in 1977, and in 1979, he was selected for the 1979 North Island Under-18 team.

 Playing career

-Crowley made his Taranaki debut in 1980 as an 18-year-old, playing variously at fullback, wing, and second five eight.
+Crowley made his Taranaki debut in 1980 as an 18-year-old, playing variously at fullback, wing, and second five eighth.
 He also appeared for the New Zealand Colts team in 1980, and again the following two seasons.

 After a New Zealand trial in 1982 and playing for the North Island, in 1983 Crowley came into the All Black side for their 1983 British Isles tour.
-He was a late call up to the side, haven replaced Allan Hewson who injured himself in training prior to the team's departure.
+He was a late call up to the side, having replaced Allan Hewson who injured himself in training prior to the team's departure.
 He failed to make any appearance in the test side, but did play against South of Scotland team in Galashiels to make his first All Blacks appearance, winning 30–9.
 He made further two appearances, winning 18–15 and 18–6 against London Division and South and South-West Counties respectively.
 He gained his first taste of international opposition against Fiji on 27 October 1984, however the All Blacks fielded an All Blacks XV side, and did not award caps for the match.
 Crowley received his first international cap on 1 June 1985 against England in Christchurch, winning 18–13.
 He appeared in tests against Australia and Argentina that year, and against Australia and France in 1986.

-In 1987, he was part of the 1987 World Cup winning side, included in the squad as a backup for fullback John Gallagher, and again he featured in the side for the 1991 World Cup, not as an original choice, but was called up after injury to Terry Wright, and played the semi final against Australia, losing 16–6 in Dublin.
+In 1987, he was part of the 1987 World Cup winning side, included in the squad as a backup for fullback John Gallagher, and again he featured in the side for the 1991 World Cup, not as an original choice, but was called up after injury to Terry Wright, and played the semi-final against Australia, losing 16–6 in Dublin.

 Crowley continued to play for Taranaki until 1994, becoming its leading points scorer and one of the few players to play 200 games for his Union.
 He was made a life member of the Taranaki RFU in 1993.